 Typical plans for family members, when they are in effect, can cover major segments of financial loss like wages, medical expenses, and rehabilitation services.
 Note also that the definition of “family member” varies from state to state but usually includes spouses, common-law partners, immediate siblings, in-laws, guardians, foster parents, step-relatives, and generally anyone you might consider to be a part of your family.

 As with many other aspects of insurance coverage for farm employees, laws vary by state.
 However, there are some common characteristics that are part of the coverage requirements of many U.S. states.

-Usually, workers compensation policies are not required for farm employees who are not members of the farmer/owners’ family.
-That typically means that a farmer need not have coverage on him/herself or on family members.
+Usually, Workers' Compensation policies are not required for farm employees who are not members of the farmer/owners’ family.
+That typically means a farmer need not have coverage on him/herself or on family members.

 The question often arises about coverage for small farms and agricultural businesses that fall into the "family farm" category (where just a few people are responsible for the entire operation).
 As noted earlier, many states have laws that specifically state for whom, and how much insurance coverage is required.
 Other states don’t publish requirements, they simply allow farm owners to make their own choices.

 A common rule in the U.S. allows for coverage requirements for non-family workers only.
 That means an owner of a small farm that only employs family members might not be legally required to obtain Farm Workers' Compensation policies.